Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

 The system is also capable of representing states do not lie on any of the chief curves.
-Since $dg$ used in the simulation generating these curves was 0.0001, we know that we could use approximately 60000 curves between each of the four in the table above to represent such states.
+Since dg used in the simulation generating these curves was 0.0001, we know that we could use approximately 60000 curves between each of the four in the table above to represent such states.

-See that the effect of the application of an $X$ gate on a qubit would be to move a state in its simplex by reflecting it across a line that passes through the center and is orthogonal with an edge representing a transition between two states with the operand qubit's value changing and the rest not changing, for each such edge that exists.
+See that the effect of the application of an X gate on a qubit would be to move a state in its simplex by reflecting it across a line that passes through the centre and is orthogonal with an edge representing a transition between two states with the operand qubit\RL{'}s value changing and the rest not changing, for each such edge that exists.
 We will partition the curves between the chief curves with the goal of keeping this as simple as possible in practice.

-Let the intermediate curves between each chief curve be evenly divided into a number of groups called "surface groups".
-Let the set of curves between a pair of chief curves be called a "vertex group", and let the lesser of the pair of chief curves delimiting a vertex group be the "lower chief".
-Let there be one surface group per surface adjacent to the lower chief curve's corresponding state in the simplex.
+Let the intermediate curves between each chief curve be evenly divided into a number of groups called ``surface groups''.
+Let the set of curves between a pair of chief curves be called a ``vertex group'', and let the lesser of the pair of chief curves delimiting a vertex group be the ``lower chief''.
+Let there be one surface group per surface adjacent to the lower chief curve\RL{'}s corresponding state in the simplex.
 In the case of a two qubit system, this yields surface groups of 20000 curves.
-Each of these surface groups' curves will represent the strength of the observable with respect to a point on the surface correlated to its group.
-Let the "vertex sum" of a surface be equal to the binary addition of the values of its vertices.
-Let the surface groups be ordered in $g$ according to the magnitude of their vertex sums.
+Each of these surface groups\RL{'} curves will represent the strength of the observable with respect to a point on the surface correlated to its group.
+Let the ``vertex sum'' of a surface be equal to the binary addition of the values of its vertices.
+Let the surface groups be ordered in g according to the magnitude of their vertex sums.

-In the illustration below, each vertex group is given a color, and each surface group is labelled with a number indicating its order within its vertex group.
+In the illustration below, each vertex group is given a colour, and each surface group is labelled with a number indicating its order within its vertex group.

+To envision the way that the simplexes represent probabilities, the illustration above is most helpful.
+However, to visualize the overlay of \(g\) curves properly over the space of square root probability and have things line up, it is better to picture tetrahedral spheres.
+The topology is identical to that of the simplex, only the edges are made to curve so that the overall shape is spherical.
+This will help us to understand how an X operation can be implemented.

-\subsection{Conceptual Introduction to Possible Operators}
+\textbf{Conceptual Introduction to Possible Operators}

-See that applying $X$ to a qubit will move a state from one surface group to a different surface group.
-The exact group transitions for a two qubit system are provided in the table below.
+See that applying X to the last qubit will move a state from one surface group to a different surface group.
+It can be implemented by the addition or subtraction of a constant from \(g\).
+Let's call this constant \(\frac{V_{ss}}{4}\) for now.
+The reason for this will become apparent later.
+We will build from a simple example to more complex examples.